European Union (EU) - Export requirements for fish and seafood

 - (ii) the means of transport and the containers are constructed in such a way that the health status of the aquatic animals is not jeopardized during transportation

-- (iii) that the container or well boat is either previously unused or cleaned and disinfected, in accordance with a protocol and with products approved by Canadian Food Inspection Agency
+- (iii) that the container or well boat is either previously unused or cleaned and disinfected

-If not exporting live aquatic animals, then check off the area indicating "not applicable" on the request form
+If not exporting live aquatic animals, then tick off the checkbox indicating "not applicable" on the declaration form.

-Declaration 7 which relates to attestation II.2.6.3. on the EU certificate
+Declaration relating to attestation II.2.6.3. on the EU certificate

-For live aquatic animals, arrangements have been made that from the time of loading at the establishment of origin until the time of arrival in the Union, the animals in the consignment are not transported in the same water or for container or well-boat together with aquatic animals which are of a lower health status or which are not intended for entry into the European Union
+The exporter must confirm that for live aquatic animals, arrangements have been made from the time of loading at the establishment of origin until the time of arrival in the Union, that the animals in the consignment are not transported in the same water or for container or well-boat together with aquatic animals which are of a lower health status or which are not intended for entry into the European Union

-If not exporting live aquatic animals, then check off the area indicating "not applicable" on the request form.
+If not exporting live aquatic animals, then tick off the checkbox indicating "not applicable" on the declaration form.

-For live aquatic animals, arrangements have been made that where a water exchange is necessary in a country, territory, zone, or compartment which is listed for entry of the particular species and category of aquatic animals into the European Union:
+The exporter must confirm that for live aquatic animals, arrangements have been made, where a water exchange is necessary in a country, territory, zone, or compartment which is listed for entry of the particular species and category of aquatic animals into the European Union, that:

 - it only occurs in the case of transport on land, at water exchange points approved by the competent authority of the third country or territory where the water exchange takes place; or